TestAccount69LoL/SpoonCore/README.md

 ## OOOOOOkkkk

-The ONE Core is at the University of Colorado Denver School of Medicine

-The ONE Core is supported by the University of Colorado School Of Medicine Academic Enrichment Fund and the P30 Grant.

-The goal of the Optogenetics and Neural Engineering (ONE) Core is to facilitate the incorporation of optogenetics methods and engineering principles into existing research programs at the Anschutz Medical Campus.

 You can use the [editor on GitHub](https://github.com/TestAccount69LoL/SpoonCore/edit/master/README.md) to maintain and preview the content for your website in Markdown files.